FroeMic/TUM-IN-Protein-Prediction-1/exercises/23-protein-structures.md

   * polar uncharged side chains
   * hydrophobic side chains
   * special cases
 * Amino Acids are the building blocks of proteins.
-Once it is part of a protein, they amino acids is referred to as a protein
+Once it is part of a protein, the amino acids are referred to as a residues

 ![](/assets/Peptidformationball.svg.png)